o2r-project/o2r-guestlister/README.md

 * `OAUTH_SCOPE`
   Scope for the ORCID API.
 Defaults to `/authenticate`.
 * `OAUTH_CLIENT_ID` __Required__
   The client ID for your instance.
+Defaults to `testClient`.
 * `OAUTH_CLIENT_SECRET` __Required__
   The client secret for your instance.
+Defaults to `testSecret`.

 ## Sessions